Lawyer Referrals

 • Problems with vision and teeth

-Though some disabilities may improve with dedicated therapy, education, and assistive equipment, families struggle to cover the costs of this expensive care.
-Medical insurers often commonly deny children with kernicterus complications the quality lifetime care they need, providing instead the bare minimum benefits.
+Though some disabilities may improve with dedicated therapy, education, and assistive equipment, families typically struggle to cover the costs of this expensive care.
+All too often, medical insurers deny children with kernicterus complications the quality lifetime care they need, providing the bare minimum benefits instead.
+That’s why the neonatal injury attorneys at Feldman Shepherd are committed to securing comprehensive financial compensation that will ease the burden on your family and child.

 Banner media